-Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Shallow and Deep Water
+Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Water Activities

-- A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations: - Lifeguard Certificates: - o Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:

+- Lifeguard Certificates: - Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.

-Supervision Ratios for the Swim Test for Shallow and Deep Water
+Supervision Ratios for the Swim Test for Water Activities